 - Your baby weighs just over 3 kilograms this week and continues to lay down fat and gain weight with every passing day.
 Its length has slowed down and it is close to the average 53 centimetres.

 - You may find your baby’s movements may slow down from now on.
 There simply isn’t enough room to move around much and its time is going into sleeping and resting.
 It also needs to conserve energy for the difficult process of birth.
 You’ll probably find it has bursts of activity which feel strong and powerful.
-If however, there is any significant slowing down of your baby’s movements or you feel as if something is not quite right, trust your instincts and have a check-up with your midwife or doctor.
+If however, there is any significant slowing down of your baby’s movements or you feel as if something is not quite right, trust your instincts and have a check-up with your maternity care provider.

 Hints for the week